nicolechung/redconservatory-blog/content/blog/react-checkboxes-and-radios-part1/index.md

 ### Both radio buttons and checkboxes have a checked value
 To mark either radio buttons and checked boxes as checked, there is an attribute called **checked**.

-### Name attributes mean different things in radios versus checkboxes
+### Name attributes mean different things in groups versus single items
-Because you can only choose a single option in a group of radio buttons, the name for all of the radio inputs are the same - it is the name of the group.
+You can have groups of radio buttons, and groups of checkboxes.
+To indicate something is a group, use the same **name** for each item:

 ```HTML
 <input type="radio" name="astrology" value="taurus"><label>Taurus</label>